Broad Spectrum CBD Oil Wholesale: A Formulator’s Buying Guide

 Non-detect on a broad-spectrum COA is only meaningful when it covers all three THC fractions.
 Delta-9 THC, delta-8 THC, and THCA each have distinct extraction and detection profiles.
 A supplier who reports delta-9 as non-detect while omitting delta-8 and THCA from the panel has not confirmed full non-detect; they have confirmed that one fraction was below detection limits.
 That is a material difference if your finished product is subject to total THC testing by your customer’s quality team or a state regulator.

 When reviewing a broad-spectrum COA, confirm that all three lines appear on the cannabinoid panel and that each shows a confirmed non-detect value, not a blank cell.
 A blank cell means the analyte was not tested.
-A confirmed non-detect value, typically expressed as ND or less than the laboratory’s limit of quantification, means the test was run and the result was below threshold.
-This distinction matters at every stage of your supply chain verification, not only at initial qualification.
+A confirmed non-detect value, typically ND or a result below the laboratory’s limit of quantification, means the test was run and the result was below threshold.
+For the complete panel walkthrough, see How to Read a Hemp COA.
+BCD’s broad-spectrum sourcing standard requires full three-fraction non-detect confirmation on every production lot, and the applicable COA is available before any order is released.

 Ready to Source Wholesale Broad Spectrum CBD Oil?